 The morning of the race, I took off the low-rider rack and two bottle cages, then rode the 25 miles (40 km) to the start.
 I arrived with just enough time to remove the last bottle cage, unclip the underseat bag, and do a practice lap.
 I let some air out of the tires, and then it was time to race.

 At the start, I was a bit nervous, because I had forgotten to swap my touring pedals for dual-sided mtb pedals.
 On the bumpy course, clipping in after a remount wasn’t easy.
 I knew I’d lose some time.
 And I worried about the grip of my “road” tires at race speeds on the loose stuff, especially the grass.
-Hopefully, the competition wouldn’t be overwhelming.
-I had entered the Category 4 race – the lowest of the three categories offered.
+I had entered the Category 4 race.
+It’s the lowest of the three categories offered, but the fastest racers come out of a season of road racing and are quite fast.

 Then we were off!
 I’ve never been an explosive sprinter, and so I found myself somewhere around 15th position as we went into the first corner.
 A long straight followed, and I was surprised by how fast my bike went.
 I know what bumpy grass feels like on 34 mm tires, and it was a totally different experience on 54s.
 Instead of bouncing, I was able to put down power and ride smoothly.